Rutgers logo

 Class Supervisor: Professor Henry Bignell (Rutgers Faculty)

-Student Coordinator: Jordan Lees
+Student Coordinator: Hailey Awad

 Felicia McCloskey, Laura Comerford, Ana Ioshpa, practicum students, and work-study students: Thank you for all of your hard work in keeping the swine fed, keeping their homes clean, and getting the show area ready and in working shape.
 You are all appreciated more than you know!!